Analysis of Joe Parr’s Accident at Valle de Bravo

 Here is my analysis of the accident.
 If you see or think of something else, please let me know.
 Safety in our sport is a group effort.

 - Flying very deep in the brakes: He was flying a Gin glider and his hands were at the Gin label which is about an inch above the karabiner loop in the riser.
 PTM P. 180, “If you try to maximize your climb rate by all the time flying around the edge of stall while doing turns in thermals, you will eventually go too far and enter a spin.”
 He wasn’t even turning in the thermal so why the deep brakes?
-PTM P. 136 “In potentially turbulent conditions you should fly with a small amount of brake pressure (this is mandatory if at low altitudes – see the section titled Getting low in PTM).”

 - Failure to watch his wing when it was in trouble: The pilot was looking at everything else instead of looking at his wing to attempt to fix the problem.

 - Failure to realize that flying deep in the brakes will cause a stall: The video shows the D risers of his right wing go slack just as he enters the thermal.
 By now, it’s too late.
 He would have felt the pressure slacken before they went completely slack.
 He should have immediately let up on the brakes at that time which would have lessened the severity of the stall.
 PTM P. 153 “If you ever feel the brake pressure start to decrease then immediately back out a couple of inches.
-Softening of brake pressure is an indication of approaching tip stall.”
+Softening of brake pressure is an indication of an approaching tip stall.”

 - Failure to dampen the surge after the stall occurred: The right side (at least) of the wing stalls and then restarts.
 It is likely that the left is also stalled but we can’t see it to be sure.
 His hands are everywhere.
 He does not dampen the surge of the right wing tip and it darts forward and he enters a spiral dive to the left.
-He should have entered a full stall at this point to reset the wing (bury his hands and hold them until the wing stabilizes over his head and do the normal things necessary to safely exit the stall).
+He could have entered a full stall at this point to reset the wing (bury his hands and hold them until the wing stabilizes over his head and do the normal things necessary to safely exit the stall).
 See full stall recovery on P. 149 of PTM.

 - Did not exit the spiral dive: He failed to let up on the inside brake, apply opposite weight shift, and apply outside brake in order to exit the spiral dive.